Givingcontrol/dicum/README.md

 * Source the environment
 * Install requirements from requirements.txt

-In order to run the game create a folder to store the game state
+In order to run the game create a folder to store the game state, you might need to edit user priviledges and ownershipt to your current user.
 ```
 $ sudo mkdir /var/lib/dicum/
 ```